Billy Meeske: Second reign as heavyweight champion

 In April 1927 Meeske opened his year by wrestling Canadian champion Billy Edwards, billed as the roughest wrestler in the world, and lost by appearing to be rendered unconscious by a headlock and carried from the ring.
 The match was 'all-in' featuring biting, gouging, and assault of the referee from Edwards, however Meeske wrestled cleanly.
 In late May Meeske wrestled Ted Thye and lost due to being pinned, and while the match impressed some critics its clean nature and lack of brutality bored spectators.

 In June 1927 Clarence Weber accused Meeske of ignoring his challenge despite agreeing to defend the title against him in January, and announced that if Meeske did not respond in fourteen days he would claim the heavyweight title for himself by default, which prompted Meeske to agree to schedule a bout.
 They wrestled in August and the match went the full rounds and was drawn on points with Meeske retaining the title, however the match was of very low quality with the lack of athleticism, particularly due to Weber's age, making spectators suspect that the contest was staged and it was suggested that the match may lead to a collapse in professional wrestling in Melbourne.
 In September Meeske made acrobatic vaudeville appearances and it was suggested that he could make a career outside of wrestling as an entertainer.

 In October 1927 Meeske wrestled John Kilonis in Melbourne and won after Kilonis was disqualified for kicking him in the face and throwing him out of the ring.
 After the disqualification Meeske and Kilonis fought an impromptu boxing match which resulted in Kilonis being knocked out of the ring onto the press seats, however it was observed that he was sent out of the ring by a light tap and the match was described as "a huge joke", although it was also reported it received a positive reaction from the audience.
 Before the end of the month they fought a mixed boxing/wrestling rematch with Kilonis winning the wrestling match and Meeske winning the boxing bout but punching Kilonis after receiving the decision resulting in a short scuffle.
+In November he wrestled and beat Al Karasick in what was described as a moderate display.
+While the Karasick bout was the last match of the 1927 season Meeske wrestled again in Burnie, Tasmania, in December successfully defending the heavyweight title against Sam Burmister, and also wrestled a match in Latrobe before returning to Victoria in early January, 1928.